 - Clarifying shampoo When you want to reduce excess oil production, a gentle everyday shampoo isn't going to cut it.
 Using a clarifying shampoo offers a more powerful cleansing experience that removes product buildup and excess oils.
 But be careful not to use this option too often as it can leave your scalp overstripped of all its natural oils.
 For regular use, add GRO Revitalizing Shampoo and Conditioner to your hair care routine.
 The formulas, which are enhanced with clinically proven plant actives, nourish and hydrate the scalp and hair without leaving behind any pore-blocking residue.

 - Detoxifying scalp serum: You can also use a scalp serum, like GRO Scalp Detoxifying Serum, as a pre-shampoo treatment.
 The formula contains Zinc PCA, which works to absorb excess oils, and full-spectrum hemp to soothe scalp stress for a more balanced and healthy scalp microbiome.
 Whenever you notice scalp buildup, apply this on your scalp a few minutes (or hours) before washing your hair.
 The proprietary vegan silk in the serum will help gently rid your scalp of pore-clogging buildup, dirt and other impurities while creating a protective barrier that locks in moisture and protects the scalp from environmental pollutants.
-For an extra boost, try GRO+ Advanced Scalp Detoxifying Serum with full-spectrum CBD.
+For an extra boost, try GRO+ Advanced Scalp Detoxifying Serum with full-spectrum hemp.

 2. Use a Scalp Massager